Tips for Taps Blog

 Testing for every waterborne pathogen would be difficult and expensive, so water distribution systems are instead required to frequently test for water quality characteristics that indicate whether there are any issues with the treatment process, including turbidity.

-When a test comes back positive for total coliforms, the system must further test specifically for the infectious E. coli species.
+Additionally, these systems are required to test for total coliform (the group of bacteria that contains E. coli as well as a large number of related, non-harmful bacteria) regularly and often (at a frequency proportional to the population served).
+Total coliform levels are used as an indicator of possible contamination, meaning their presence may indicate contamination but is not direct evidence of contamination by harmful species.
+When a test comes back positive for total coliform, the system must further test specifically for the infectious E. coli species.
 If a single test comes back positive for E. coli, or 5% of total coliform tests in the month are positive, the water system must report the violation to the state and the public.
-This may also result in a “boil water” notice like the case above in Massachusetts.
+This may also result in a “boil water” advisory."

 Public water systems are also required to disinfect their water, which is typically accomplished by adding chlorine-based chemicals or by UV disinfection.
-And systems in contact with surface water are required to use chlorine and maintain a residual chlorine concentration to inactivate pathogens in the distribution system., It is important to note that some waterborne pathogens are resistant to chlorine disinfection.
+And systems in contact with surface water are required to use chlorine and maintain a residual chlorine concentration to inactivate pathogens in the distribution system., Some waterborne pathogens are resistant to chlorine disinfection, however.
 One example is Cryptosporidium, a protozoa most commonly introduced to water through animal waste.
 Only surface water systems serving over 10,000 people must monitor their source water for Cryptosporidium.

-These regulations do not extend to private wells, which serve over 23 million households in the US, as estimated by the EPA.
-If you own a private well, you should test for coliform bacteria annually, and more frequently if you suspect contamination.,
+Monitoring and regulation do not extend to private wells, which serve over 23 million households in the US, as estimated by the EPA.
+If you own a private well, disinfection is your responsibility.
+You should test for coliform bacteria annually, and more frequently if you suspect contamination.,

 Why Trust Tap Score?